BurntSushi/blog/content/post/transducers.md

 Namely, by reading a lot of big files with `cat`, I forced the operating system to allocate some of its page cache to file IO unrelated to the `fst` process.
-Since so much of it had been dedicated to the `fst` process, it started taking some away from it, and shared memory usage started dropping.
+Since so much of it had been dedicated to the `fst` process, the OS started taking some away from the `fst` process, and shared memory usage on the `fst` process started dropping.

 Indeed, if you build your own large FST and then run the following command: